wilsonlmh/phpShortener/README.md

 # phpShortener
-A URL install-and-go shorten-er with database server.
+A URL install-and-go shorten-er without database server.
 Using JSON as store suitable for small instance with fast installation.

 ##Requirement/Installation:
   - Any webserver with PHP 5+